+Our first SaaS Management goal is about getting the big picture.
 Shadow IT carries inefficiencies, security risks, and hidden costs.
 With a SaaS system of record, mitigate risk, and contain costs through the discovery of SaaS applications.

 Once the discovery of applications is complete, a SaaS system of record also contains all the relevant information necessary to determine the value of the enterprise SaaS stack.

 - All applications: Today, over 69% of SaaS spend is found outside of IT.

 - SaaS buyers: Anyone who buys SaaS in the company must be trained to be good tech stewards.

 - Cost centers for each application: When applications are purchased throughout the enterprise, at times the spend is shared, or duplicated, over departments.

 - SaaS renewals: A tight renewal process and calendar ensures the success of every renewal.

 In the age of SaaS, business units are frequently responsible for 63% or more of the overall tech budget.
 Therefore, to drive SaaS innovation and optimization strategies, business units must be included in reporting and decision-making processes.
 After all, SaaS management is a team sport.

 Regular stakeholder meetings with business leaders open lines of communication and build relationships to drive value and best practices.
 Collaboration can be attained through stakeholder meetings as well as software solutions.